Estadio Municipal de Balaídos

 Estadio de Balaídos is located in the south-west of the city of Vigo at about 3 kilometres from its historic city centre and a little more from the train station.

 The stadium lacks an easy transport connection, but it’s a long walk of around 45 minutes with some elevation to conquer from either the modern city centre near Urzaiz train station or the historic centre down the hill near the coast.

 The alternative is catching a bus or taxi.
 From the modern centre, any bus that runs down the Gran Via will do (get one from, for example, Plaza de Espana).
 Get off at the Praza de America roundabout and walk 10-15 minutes down the Avenida do Fragoso towards the stadium.
 Buses include the 16, 23, and H2.

 From the historic centre, bus 5a, 7, 8, 11, 12b and 17 all bring you close to the stadium.
 Get them from the Rua Policarpo Sanz.

 Address: Avd. de Balaídos s/n, 36210 Vigo

 Eat, drink, and sleep near Balaidos

 The area around Balaidos does not house many hotels, but with Hesperia Vigo, Hotel Coia de Vigo, and Hostal Geneve there are a few options at walking distance.
-Otherwise there is a good selection of hotels in Vigo’s historic centre and around the train station.
+Otherwise there is a good selection of hotels in Vigo’s historic centre and around Urzaiz train station in the modern centre.

 Tickets can also be bought on the day at the stadium.
-Celta only sell out the occasional high-profile match.
+Celta only sell out the odd high-profile match.

 Ticket prices depend on the opponent, but typically range in price from €20.00 for a seat behind the goal to €50.00 for an upper-tier seat at the main stand.
 Expect to pay significantly more for the derby against Deportivo and the Barcelona and Madrid games.